 Using the recipe for chocolate chip cookies that I made up, and some sliced ice cream.
 The texture was so interesting!
-The cookies got softer from the ice cream soaking in, but the chips were harder from being frozen.
+The cookies got softer from the ice cream soaking in, but the chips got harder when they were frozen.

 We made pickled beets!

-This that horrible job that DH has been talking about doing for months and I've been all ticked off about him wanting me to do that because I DID NOT WANT to pickle beets.
+This that horrible job that DH has been talking about doing for months and I've been all ticked off about because I DID NOT WANT to pickle beets.
 But it wasn't so bad.
 He pulled all the beets and cut the tops and washed them.
 That was the worst part.
-After the beets were cooked, I just pulled a skin off to see how easy they came off, and stood there and did them all because it was so easy.
-He sliced them.
-Then we made the vinegar stuff and canned them.
-Wasn't a bad job and now he's all happy.
-My main objection is that pickled beets are not worth eating!
+Then they just had to be boiled.

 I got yelled at but it was worth it.

 He even did all the slicing.
 Then we made the vinegar stuff and canned them.
 Job's done and now he's all happy.